 (a)(b)(c)(d)(e)(f): The facility provided 5 CFR 731, E.O.
-10450, ICE Directive 6-7.0 and ICE Directive 6-8.0 for compliance review which mandate, "The agency shall not hire or promote anyone including a contractor or volunteer that has contact with detainees who has engaged in or attempted to engage in, been convicted of in sexual abuse in a prison, jail, holding facility community confinement facility, juvenile facility or other institution or who has been civilly or administratively adjudicated to have engaged in sexual activity facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse.
+10450, ICE Directive 6-7.0 and ICE Directive 6-8.0 for compliance review which mandate, "The agency shall not hire or promote anyone including a contractor or volunteer that has contact with detainees who has engaged in or attempted to engage in, been convicted of sexual abuse in a prison, jail, holding facility community confinement facility, juvenile facility or other institution or who has been civilly or administratively adjudicated to have engaged in sexual activity facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse.
 When the agency is considering hiring or promoting staff, it shall ask all applicants about previous misconduct described above in written applications or interviews.
 The agency shall also impose a continuing affirmative duty to disclose any misconduct.
 Before hiring any new employee, who may have contact with detainees, a background investigation for suitability of employment shall be conducted and an updated background investigation shall be completed for employees every five years."
 These documents collectively require anyone entering into or remaining in government service undergo a thorough background examination for suitability and reinvestigations every 5 years.
 The background investigation, depending on the type of work, is thorough to include education checks, criminal records check, neighbor, and residence checks, financial checks, and prior employment checks.
 The policy documents outline misconduct and criminal misconduct being grounds for unsuitability, including material omissions or making false or misleading statements in the application.
 The Unit Chief of OPR Personnel Security Operations (PSO) informed Auditors, who attended virtual training in November 2021, that detailed candidate suitability for all applicants includes their obligation to disclose any misconduct where he/she engaged in sexual abuse in a prison, jail, holding facility, community confinement facility, juvenile facility, or other institution (as defined in 42 U.S.C.
 1997); any conviction of engaging or attempting to engage in sexual activity facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or any instance where he or she has been civilly or administratively adjudicated to have engaged in such activity.
 Based on information provided in an email by the OPR PSO (A) Division Chief, information on substantiated allegations of sexual abuse involving a former employee would be provided to prospective employers upon request, unless prohibited by law.
 Based on the memorandum dated November 8, 2021, issued by the ICE Acting Deputy Director, Employee Obligation to Report Corruption and Misconduct, ICE employees are obligated to report criminal and other allegations of employee and contractor misconduct, specifically including "sexual assaults, sexual harassment, or non-sexual harassment of [...] detainees."
-The Auditor submitted five ICE and five G4S contractor names to PSO to determine compliance with background investigations.
-All 10 staff members were current on background investigations.
-The Auditor was advised there were no G4S human resource (HR) files onsite for review.
-The G4S Site Manager immediately coordinated with the corporate office to obtain hiring information pertaining to previous misconduct required under subsection (a) of this standard, hiring or promotion questions of misconduct required under subsection (b) of this standard and material omissions required under subsection (e) of the standard.
-All information was forwarded to the Team Lead to upload for the Auditor to determine compliance with this standard.
-The Auditor was then able to review staff applications, an extensive Background Screening Report from G4S on each contract employee that were conducted prior to hire, and signed copies of sexual misconduct questions.
-Interviews with G4S staff confirmed their awareness of the agency's requirements to disclose any misconduct outlined in provision (a) of this standard.
-SFHR did not have any promotions within the audit period.
+The Auditor submitted six ICE names to PSO to determine compliance with background investigations.
+All six staff members were current on background investigations.
+YHR does not hire employee contractors or utilize volunteer services who may have detainee contact.
+Interviews with two ICE staff confirmed their awareness of the agency's requirements to disclose any misconduct outlined in provision (a) of this standard.
+YHR did not have any promotions within the audit period.